 Consult directly with users

-Designing a lab is primarily about designing for the people who will use it.
+The main focus of the laboratory design layout is the facility’s users.
 No two lab layouts are exactly alike and approaching your design by tailoring it to its particular use can save money and time.
 Collaborating directly and in-depth with scientists or researchers allows for a thoughtfully constructed space designed with a range of specific tasks in mind.
 The result is a lab that promotes efficient output as well as safety and sustainability.

 Optimal laboratory layout